Locarno–Madonna del Sasso Funicular

 Partner

-Following an apparent appearance by the Virgin Mary to a Franciscan friar in 1480, a church and vast complex was built in Orselina towering high above the coastal town of Locarno.
-Containing vivid frescoes and early 16th century statuary, the holy mountain of Madonna del Sasso became a venerated pilgrimage site for Chiristians.
-The only problem was making the arduous journey up to the hallowed shrine.
+After a Franciscan friar reported an appearance by the Virgin Mary in 1480, a church and complex was built in Orselina, above the town of Locarno.
+Ornately decorated and surrounded by near-sacred scenery, the sanctuary of Madonna del Sasso became a popular place of pilgrimage.
+The only problem?
+The arduous journey to the hallowed shrine was nearly impossible to make.

 One thought on “Locarno–Madonna del Sasso Funicular